-Most communist-era eateries are nearing extinction, and it's usually for the right reasons.
-But some are still around, and serve homely Hungarian flavors at almost ludicrously low prices.
-They're worth checking out because these are the type of places you're unlikely to find elsewhere.
+Most communist-era eateries are nearing extinction, usually for good reason.
+But a few are still around, serving homemade Hungarian flavors at almost ludicrously low prices.
+They are worth checking out, as these are the types of places you're unlikely to find elsewhere.

 Róma Ételbár is one of the few remaining communist-era “osteria”: cheap, no-frills, lunch-only eateries once common in Hungary.
 The dishes at Róma still exclusively revolve around Hungarian classics, as if the kitchen has been vigilantly guarding against lurking intruders of contemporary gastronomy.
 The Hungarian signature dishes are passable (goulash, beef stew, etc.), but you’re usually better off opting for the daily specials, like the roast goose leg with parsley potato, which often have more character.
 Prices are higher at Róma than at other similar eateries, likely due to the crowds that line up during lunchtime (some aspect of capitalism did slip through the cracks).